The Optimist LP

-The Optimist LP is the first full-length album release by Turin Brakes in 2001.
+The Optimist LP is the debut studio album by English rock band Turin Brakes, released in 2001.
 "The Door" and "The Road" (previously released on The Door EP) were re-recorded for this album.

 The album was nominated for the Mercury Music Prize.

 In late 2011, Turin Brakes embarked on a national tour performing the whole of the album in its entirety for its tenth anniversary and again in 2021 for its twentieth anniversary.

 Critical reception

 Q listed The Optimist LP as one of the best 50 albums of 2001.